grandey/d25a-rsl-fusion/README.md

-# Analysis Code for _High-end and low-end projections of relative sea-level rise_ (d25a-rsl-fusion)
+# Analysis Code for _Worst-case projections of relative sea-level rise_ (d25a-rsl-fusion)

 ## Usage guidelines
 This repository accompanies the following manuscript:

-B. S. Grandey et al.,  **High-end and low-end projections of relative sea-level rise**, in preparation.
+B. S. Grandey et al.,  **Worst-case projections of relative sea-level rise**, in preparation.

 The manuscript serves as the primary reference.
 The Zenodo archive of this repository serves as a secondary reference.